 - Via email: to TIX.Pregnancy@tamu.edu and reference "Documentation for Pregnancy" in the subject line.
-Include their name and UIN in the body of the email. - In-person: Bring their documentation materials to:
+Students need to include their name and UIN in the body of the email. - In-person: Bring their documentation materials to:

 The Title IX Office at the YMCA Building, Ste.
 108 365 Houston St. College Station, TX 77843.